codediodeio/lightstate/README.md

 # LightState

-_Why?_ Because the best code is the code you don't write
+_Why?_ Because the best code is the code you don't write.
+Convention over configuration.

 _What?_ LightState is a magic state container designed for optimal developer happiness.